Richard Wilson’s coach artwork in Hong Kong

 How did it work?

 The sculpture was inspired by classic 1969 British heist movie ‘The Italian Job’2.
-The dynamic sculpture weighs six tons at its core, and uses hydraulic equipment that makes the coach rock by up to 12 degrees at irregular periods, making it seem that the coach could very well plunge of the ledge to the ground at any moment from.
+The dynamic sculpture weighs six tons at its core and uses hydraulic equipment that makes the coach rock by up to 12 degrees at irregular periods, making it seem that the coach could very well plunge off the ledge to the ground at any moment.
 The installation draws onlookers’ attention to the hotel’s distinctive architecture, serving to highlight and accent the building in different and unanticipated ways.

 Video: The Italian Job – Cliffhanger Scene

 Seeing the piece causes onlookers a surge of adrenaline- and rightfully so, seeing such a large vehicle perched “insecurely” (no fear, it is secure) and seemingly unsteadily should bring everyone a hint of that natural fight or flight reaction.
 Once the shock associated with the spectacle subsides, you can embrace the creativity, the unique building designer, and the contrast between the coach and the hotel in what is undoubtedly awe.

 About Richard Wilson

 Richard Wilson, born in 1953, is one of Britain’s most renowned sculptors.
 He is celebrated internationally for his interventions in architectural space, which draw heavily for their inspiration from the worlds of engineering and construction.